FaceTime Like A Pro (eBook)

 Vehicle motion cues tile with multiple options in ios control center on an iphone

-• Search and select Vehicle Motion Cues to add it to your Control Center or menu bar.
+3. Search and select Vehicle Motion Cues and drag it to the Control Center or Menu Bar.

 Have you tried Vehicle Motion Cues yet?
 Does it help reduce motion sickness for you?
-Let us know your thoughts in the comments below.
+Share your experience in the comments below.
+Your feedback might help others find relief too.

 Related articles worth reading: